Sky11y/todo_CLI/README.md

     - allocate some extra structs at the beginning of session
     - or use realloc

+## Approach and what I'm currently working on
+OK=section done, WIP=currently working on, NO=not yet started
+1. OK Define structs and enums
+2. OK Implement in-memory storage
+3. WIP Add / delete / modify without file I/O
+4. NO Add file load/save
+5. NO Add command parsing
+6. NO Polish error handling

+## Error handling
+- Make sure the user can't add pipe "|" character
+- Check every memory allocation failure
+- Prompt the user that max length of title is 15 and if it's longer, it will be truncated.
+    - Same thing for the description

 ## Features to add
 - Due date